-U.K. inflation jumps more than expected to hit highest since 2013
+Britain’s inflation, fuelled by Brexit and oil, drives higher ahead of election

-British inflation rose to its highest level since September 2013 last month, according to official data on Tuesday that underlined a growing squeeze on households ahead of the June 8 national election.
+British inflation hit its highest level since September 2013 last month, building on its sharp rise since the vote to leave the European Union and tightening the squeeze on living costs for households ahead of a national election on June 8.

-Consumer prices increased in April by 2.7 per cent compared with a year earlier, the Office for National Statistics said, slightly above economists’ expectation for a 2.6 per cent annual rise in a Reuters poll.
+Consumer prices rose in April by an annual 2.7 per cent, the Office for National Statistics said on Tuesday, and economists said inflation would climb further as the fall in the value of the pound since the Brexit vote pushes up the cost of imports.

-Inflation has accelerated in Britain in recent months, pushed up by a weakening of the pound since last year’s decision by voters to leave the European Union, and by the rise in oil prices which has fuelled inflation in other countries too.
+Economists taking part in a Reuters poll had predicted a rise of 2.6 per cent.

 Last week Bank of England Governor Mark Carney warned this year would be challenging for consumers, saying that wages are about to fall in real, inflation-adjusted terms.

+“Working people are still 20 pounds a week worse off, on average, than they were before the (financial) crash.
+That’s why living standards must be a key battleground at this election.”

+Prime Minister Theresa May is widely expected to defeat the opposition Labour Party which is calling for an end to strict limits on public sector pay growth and higher minimum wage.

-But with little sign of an overheating domestic economy, all but one of the BoE’s eight policymakers voted last week to keep rates on hold.
+Despite the inflation rise, however, the economy is far from overheating – meaning that all but one of the BoE’s eight policy makers voted last week to keep interest rates on hold.

-The latest inflation figures were boosted most of all by rising airfares during the Easter holidays, which were in March last year.
+The latest inflation figures were boosted most of all by rising airfares during the Easter holidays which last year took place in March.
 Rising clothing prices, higher car tax and electricity also pushed up consumer prices.

 Many economists say the impact of the fall in sterling on consumer prices will be felt more strongly in the coming months, and the central bank expects inflation to peak at nearly 3 per cent by the end of this year.